 Courses have accreditations from the Institute of Biomedical Science, the General Optical Council and the General Pharmaceutical Council.

 The Faculty of Management, Law & Social Sciences provides engaging and innovative teaching and learning which instils an ethos of responsible leadership and citizenship.
 We produce and disseminate applied, highly relevant research which makes a tangible difference to the world.

 Our vision is to impact global societal challenges by Making Knowledge Work through world class interdisciplinary teaching and research that cultivates talented, versatile, job-ready graduates within a distinctive student community that has the knowledge and skills to make a difference.

 The School of Law and the School of Social Sciences are located at the heart of the University on City Campus, and the School of Management is based at the historic Emm Lane Campus, set in 14 acres of parkland a short distance from City Campus.

 School of Law

 The School's extensive range of law programmes give you the opportunity to tailor your study in a particular aspect of law.

 School of Management

-The School is in an elite group of business schools - less than 1% in the world - to hold the triple accreditation of Equis, AMBA and AACSB, often referred to as the Triple Crown.
+The School is part of an elite group of global business schools to hold the triple accreditation of Equis, AMBA and AACSB, often referred to as the Triple Crown.